opencog/opencog/examples/pln/inference-control-learning/README.md

 where `<pattern>` is a predicate body involving all or some of the variables T, A, L and R.

+The other option is to specialize the preproof and expansion clauses instead of having an explicit `<pattern>` clause, as we'll see below.

 Finally, it's important to realize that B never needs to be instantiated.
 In other words, we don't need to try to expand A and produce B to estimate whether the expansion is worthwhile.

 ### Example

-In this example we craft a rule saying that if the letter in the target (or leaf) is A, then conditional instantiation almost surely produce a preproof.
+In this example we craft a rule saying that if the first letter in the target (or premise leaf) is A, then conditional instantiation almost surely produces a preproof.
 Such rule may look like

 ```
 ImplicationScope <TV>